A Yang-Baxter equation for metaplectic ice: Metaplectic Ice and Supersymmetry

 \begin{proposition} If $\widetilde{R}$ is the $R$-matrix with this modification of the weights in case~II, then $\widetilde{R}$ also satisfies the same Yang-Baxter equation that $R$ does (Theorem~\ref{firstbraid}). \end{proposition}

 \begin{proof} From the Boltzmann weights in Figure~\ref{comparekojima}, we see that the decorated spins of the two edges to the right of the vertex will have the same decorations as the two edges to the left of the vertex, in some order.
-Therefore, referring to the proof of Theorem~\ref{firstbraid}, if either partition function is nonzero, the decorated spins $\delta$, $\epsilon$ and $\phi$ must be the same as $\alpha$, $\beta$ and $\gamma$ in some order.
+From the form of $R_{z_i,z_j}$ it is clear that if either partition function is nonzero, the decorated spins $\delta$, $\epsilon$ and $\phi$ must be the same as $\alpha$, $\beta$ and $\gamma$ in some order.
 From this ordering, we may infer the number of case~II vertices, and (with an exception to be explained below) it will be the same for both partition functions.
 That is, if $+a$ and $+b$ occur on the left in the opposite order that they do on the right, then a case~II crossing must occur somewhere on a vertex between the four edges.
 And this will be true on both sides of the equation, so multiplying the case~II Boltzmann weight by $\phi(a,b)$ will have the same effect on both sides of the equation.

 The exception is that if two weights appear in the same order on the left and right, there may be two case~II vertices or none between them.
 Thus suppose that $\alpha=\phi=+a$ and $\beta=\epsilon=+b$.
-Then in the first partition function in Theorem~\ref{secondbraid} we may have $R_{z_1,z_2}$ and $R_{z_2,z_3}$ either both in case~II or both in case~III.
+Then in the first partition function in Proposition~\ref{secondbraid} we may have $R_{z_i,z_j}$ and $R_{z_j,z_k}$ either both in case~II or both in case~III.
 However if they are both in case~II, the factor that we have to multiply is $\phi(a,b)\,\phi(b,a)$, which equals 1 by assumption. \end{proof}

-We may use this method of twisting in order to remove the $g(a-b)$ in case~II, and replace them by $q$, since $g(a-b)\,g(b-a)=v=q^2$.
-We may also adjust the weights in cases $V$ and $VI$ so that in both cases the coefficient agrees with Kojima's weights.
+We may use this method of twisting in order to remove the $g(a-b)$ in case~II, and replace them by $q$, since in this case $a\not\equiv b$ mod $n$, so $g(a-b)\,g(b-a)=v=q^2$.
+We may also adjust the weights in cases V and VI so that in both cases the coefficient agrees with Kojima's weights.